shashankshampi/SCloudSim/README.md

 Based on observation, enhancement in workload optimization algorithms is aimed by this work.
 The project also aims at providing pre-emption of services based on varying criteria such as privacy, latency, etc.

+Fog computing is an architecture that extends the traditionally centralized functions of cloud computing to the edge.

+### Requirements
+- NetBeans IDE/ Eclipse Oxygen
+- Min 4GB Ram and 20GB ROM
+- support Linux/Window Platform